 Freya Morgan – Germany

-Alecia Stewart – USA Student appointment
+Alecia Stewart – Canada Student appointment

 Membership Commission is dedicated to improving all aspects of the FICS membership experience and is committed to building upon the traditional strengths of what FICS membership offers the sport-focused chiropractor.
 The commission was re-established in 2014 under Chair Dr. Martin Isaksson, who transitioned the role to Dr. Nat Akmens in 2017.
 From an initial group of 3 members, the commission now counts 8 sports chiropractors working on all matters relevant to the FICS membership to ensure national-to-international sports chiropractic is as strong as it can possibly be.
 The commission is responsible for the management of current membership and the growth of memberships (Individual and National Chiropractic Sports Council) through: